Work Requirement Disqualifications

 NOTE Reduced work hours do not apply when work hours are reduced to less than 30 hours per week, and weekly earnings continue to exceed the federal minimum wage multiplied by 30 hours.

-Receiving an Unemployment Insurance (UI) disqualification may cause an NA work disqualification called an NA UI-comparable disqualification.
-FAA requests the participant’s statement about the circumstance of a UI disqualification.
-Any of the following system interface(g) information may indicate an NA UI-comparable disqualification:
+●Receiving an Unemployment Insurance (UI) disqualification may cause an NA work disqualification called an NA UI-comparable disqualification.
+FAA requests the participant’s statement about the circumstances of a UI disqualification.

 Ability to work and refuses to work